- our prospective members of personnel;

 Where you have expressly given us your consent, we may process your personal data also for the following purposes:

-- communicating with you through the channels you have approved to keep you up to date on the latest legal developments, announcements, and other information about IRU services, products and technologies, events and projects;
+- date on the latest legal developments, announcements, and other information about IRU services, products and technologies, events and projects;

 - conducting surveys, marketing campaigns, market analysis or other promotional activities or events; and/or

 - collecting information about your preferences to create a user profile to personalise and foster the quality of our communication and interaction with you (for example, by way of newsletter tracking or website analytics).